 SUITABLE FOR DAILY WEAR

 Corundum (gem family of ruby and sapphire) is the second hardest gem material in the world, second only to diamond.
 This means sapphire can only be scratched by another sapphire or a diamond.
 This also means that unlike other coloured gemstones, contact with dust, which contains high quantities of silica will not scratch a sapphire.

 Corundum also has excellent toughness and no cleavage (tougher than diamonds).
 This means that sapphires are not prone to cracking, chipping or breaking.

 These qualities make natural unheated sapphire a highly durable gemstone suitable for daily wear.
 Natural sapphires are also stable under normal wearing conditions such as light, heat and common chemicals.
-However, even mild acids like lemon juice can damage fracture-filled sapphire.
+However, even mild acids like lemon juice can damage fracture-filled sapphires.

 Safest and easiest way to clean sapphire is to wash it in warm soapy water and wipe it with a gem cleaning cloth.
 Once set in jewellery, use a soft brush to clean through the setting.
 It is important clean the pavillion of the stone to maintain high brilliance.

 Ultrasonic cleaners are NOT suitable for gemstone cleaning; natural features of a gemstone may lead for the gemstone to crack when in ultrasonic or under temperature changes.